Ewelti/EuroAquaticMacroInverts/README.md

 ## Metadata file:

-* "AquaticMacroInvert_metadata.xls"
+#### "AquaticMacroInvert_metadata.xls"
-contains information on data providers, site characteristics, and the number of sites from each country.
+* contains information on data providers, site characteristics, and the number of sites from each country

-Two tabs within this metadata spreedsheet contain metadata for the two csv files (in the outputs folder):
+* Two tabs within this metadata spreedsheet contain metadata for the two csv files (in the outputs folder):
-"All_indices_benthicMacroInverts_AllYears_alienzeros.csv" (metadata tab: metadata_siteyear) and
+ * "All_indices_benthicMacroInverts_AllYears_alienzeros.csv" (metadata tab: metadata_siteyear) and
-"All_siteLevel.csv" (metadata tab: metadata_sites).
+ * "All_siteLevel.csv" (metadata tab: metadata_sites).

 ## outputs folder: